RedDeliciousApple/GPT-Notes/README.md

 If you experience lag, refresh the page and avoid using the tool on extremely large conversations.
 If you experience continued lag, copy paste this into the console and run it: (function(){if(window.ChatGPTCopyPasterActive){const e=document.getElementById("chatgpt-export-widget");e&&e.remove();window.ChatGPTCopyPasterActive=false}if(window.GPTNotesUI){const t=document.getElementById("gptnotes-panel-ui");t&&t.remove();window.GPTNotesUI=false;window.notesModeActive=false}document.querySelectorAll("[data-message-author-role]").forEach(e=>{e.style.outline="";e.style.cursor="";e.style.boxShadow=""});const n=document.querySelectorAll(".message-selection-checkbox");n.forEach(e=>e.remove())})();

+Known Performance Behavior (v1.1)
+Due to recent OpenAI UI transitions (March 2025), message rendering now includes animated containers and fade effects.
+When GPTNotes is active during long sessions, especially with stored HTML content, minor lag may occur.

+Running the cleanup/reset function reduces this significantly.

+Lag appears to be a combination of:

+OpenAI’s new interface rendering patterns

+Message DOM weight (including saved formatting)

+Accumulated event listeners or UI fragments left behind

 ## 🔒 Security & Privacy

 - All data is stored locally in your browser using localStorage